rslifka/fate_of_all_fools/README.md

 1. Reload DIM.

 # Development Setup
-Fate is a node-based project using ES6 as TypeScript wasn't yet a thing when I kicked this off in 2017.
+Fate is a node-based project using ES6 as TypeScript wasn't in widespread use back in 2017.
 Much of the complexity of project configuration has been done to accelerate development; primarily the local modify => refresh => test loop.
 Upon saving any file, everything is built, tested and released (locally).

 1. Install [Tampermonkey](https://chrome.google.com/webstore/detail/Tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) from the Chrome Web Store.
 You cannot use the Safari version of TamperMonkey for development because Safari will not allow you to configure the next setting.
 1. In Chrome's "Extension" settings, choose "Tampermonkey" and enable the option to `Allow access to file URLs`.
 This allows you to refresh your browser to pick up changes during development, using the file URLs present in the next steps.